 - Normally be actively licensed to practice law in the jurisdiction in which their supervision will take place and must have actively practiced law for three years before beginning their supervision.
 Some exceptions are made for certain placements, such as in the legislature or with lobbying groups.

 - Initial and sign the Tri-Part Externship Agreement at the beginning of the semester, and furnish a mid-semester evaluation and a final advisory report assessing the student's overall performance.

-What is the Role of the Faculty Advisor?
+What is the Role of the Faculty Supervisor?

-Faculty members assigned to the externship programs are expected to take an active role in the education of the student for a variety of purposes, including finding out what and how the student is doing, providing an academic viewpoint to the student, and generally facilitating the student's externship learning experience.
+Faculty members assigned to the externship programs are expected to take an active role in the education of the student for a variety of purposes, including finding out what and how the student is doing, providing an academic frame of reference to the student, and facilitating the student's reflection and externship learning experience.
 Although the externship director has the primary responsibility to oversee field placements, the faculty supervisor may want to contact the field supervisor either in person or by telephone sometime around mid-semester in order to check progress and problems.